LUIS Privacy Notice

 • Universities and institutions conducting research on animal diseases, monitor outbreaks, and develop strategies for prevention and control.

-We will never sell your personal information to third parties or release your personal information to any company outside of the Livestock Information Ltd for their mailing or marketing purposes.
+We will never sell your personal information to third parties or release your personal information to any company outside of the LI for their mailing or marketing purposes.

 We retain your personal information for no longer than necessary for the purpose it was obtained unless a longer retention period is required or permitted by law.